Dancing with a Broken Heart

 "Dancing with a Broken Heart" is a song by Australian singer–songwriter Delta Goodrem.
 It was sent to Australian radio on 26 July 2012 and was released physically and digitally on 10 August 2012.
-The song is the second single released from Goodrem's fourth studio album Child of the Universe, on which it appears slightly remixed.
+The song is the second single released from Goodrem's fourth studio album Child of the Universe.
 It debuted on the ARIA Charts at number 15, but only stayed in the top 50 for three weeks.
 It received mixed to positive reviews.

 Background and composition

-"Dancing with a Broken Heart" was released three months after Goodrem had major success with "Sitting on Top of the World".
+"Dancing with a Broken Heart" was released three months after Goodrem had major success with "Sitting on Top of the World" debuted and peaked at number two on the ARIA Charts, being held off the top spot by Carly Rae Jepsen's "Call Me Maybe".
 The song is about evolving after removing yourself for a bad situation, for your soul or spirit, making a big move, in leaving it, and becoming a better person from the experience, like in the lyrics "I'm gonna bury all the past just six feet under, under/I'm gonna make a storm from lightning and thunder, thunder/I won't let dogs lie in the peace and quiet/Moving on to another time."
 The song was written by Goodrem and Vince Pizzinga, and produced by John Shanks.
 The song has heavy EDM guitar elements and is very pop.